Wingless Electromagnetic Air Vehicle: Multi-barrier plasma actuators

 The conventional single dielectric barrier discharge (DBD) actuator design is composed of two electrodes separated by a single dielectric material.
 Much work has gone into optimizing the design and performance of the single DBD design, however research work continues to improve the performance of these actuators.
 The MBPA design is an extension of the single DBD actuator design which introduces additional dielectric barriers and electrodes, and thus additional design parameters.
 Research indicates that MBPA designs may achieve higher resultant thrust and improved thrust-to-power ratios than the single DBD actuator design.
 Sample trials of a bi-layer MBPA design demonstrated an approximately 40% increase in effectiveness over the conventional single layer design.

 Serpentine actuators

 The WEAV employed serpentine geometry plasma actuators for fully three-dimensional flow control which combine the effects of a linear actuator and plasma synthetic jet.
 Due to the periodic geometry of the serpentine design, there is pinching and spreading of the surrounding air along the actuator.
-Consequently, serpentine actuators generate both spanwise and streamwise vorticity, resulting in unique flow structures that are not reproduced by conventional linear geometry plasma actuators.